-Tarangire Simba Lodge is situated near the new Sangaiwe Gate of Tarangire National Park.
-The lodge is strategically placed in a wildlife-rich area, offering unparalleled views of Lake Burunge that is further bordered by a Wildlife Management Area and the park.
+The new Sangaiwe Gate of Tarangire National Park situates Tarangire Simba Lodge.
+The lodge strategically places itself in a wildlife-rich area, providing unparalleled views of Lake Burunge, which further borders a Wildlife Management Area and the park.

 The lodge has sixteen classic canvas safari-style tents set under thatch.
-Each tent is vast and constructed on platforms with wooden floors and has en suite bathrooms as well as private verandas.
-Completing the genuine safari experience is the tent’s furnishings that are handcrafted from African hardwood.
-One can savor the sights of the bush and Lake Burunge easily from Oliver Camp’s private verandas.
+Each tent is vast, constructed on platforms with wooden floors, and has en suite bathrooms as well as private verandas.
+Completing the genuine safari experience are the tent’s furnishings, which are handcrafted from African hardwood.
+One can savour the sights of the bush and Lake Burunge easily from Oliver Camp’s private verandas.

-Tarangire Simba Lodge’s common area is also tented with a bar or lounge and a dining room.
-Moreover, there is a separate platform built for easy wildlife viewing and dining.
-To relax after an adventurous game drive, guests can cool off at the camp’s swimming pool which is accompanied by a massive sun deck.
+The common area of Tarangire Simba Lodge consists of a tented space with a bar or lounge and a dining room.
+Furthermore, they have constructed a separate platform for convenient wildlife viewing and dining.
+To relax after an adventurous game drive, guests can cool off at the camp’s swimming pool, which is accompanied by a massive sun deck.

 Roika Tarangire Tented Lodge

-The lodge boasts twenty-one en-suite tents, each spectacularly decked with a unique theme, furnished with handcrafted furniture as well as feature animal-shaped bathtubs.
-The tents sit upon elevated platforms under thatched roofs and guests can easily soak in Tarangire’s wilderness from their private balconies.
+The lodge boasts twenty-one en-suite tents, each spectacularly decked with a unique theme, furnished with handcrafted furniture, and featuring animal-shaped bathtubs.
+The tents sit upon elevated platforms under thatched roofs, and guests can easily soak in Tarangire’s wilderness from their private balconies.
 Roika has a large swimming pool, a game room, a bar, a Maasai Boma, and a souvenir shop.
 Situated within a short distance is a campsite offered by Roika that has excellent facilities.

-Be sure to include the above-listed lodges and camps during your next trip to Tarangire as they are nothing short of comfort.
+Be sure to include the above-listed lodges and camps during your next trip to Tarangire, as they are nothing short of comfortable.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.